Pico/Rimpau: Midtown Crossing (2012–present)

 The Sears-Pico building was demolished around 2003 and replaced by the Midtown Crossing in 2012, a development with 330000 sqft of retail space on 11 acre.
 The center was the result of a 2010 plan in which the city provided $34 million worth of loans and subsidies to CIM Group for its construction.
 Lowe's, Smart & Final Extra!, PetSmart and Ross Dress for Less are the main big-box anchors.

 Midtown Shopping Center (1960–present)

 Midtown Shopping Center opened to the west of the large Sears store in 1960.
-The development had 200000 sqft of retail space, originally anchored by Thrifty Drug Stores, J. J. Newberry five and dime, and a Safeway supermarket which later became a Boys Market, and later a Alpha-Beta Supermarket.
+The development had 200000 sqft of retail space, originally anchored by Thrifty Drug Stores, J. J. Newberry five and dime, and a Safeway supermarket which later became a Boys Market, and later an Alpha-Beta Supermarket which, in 1995, merged with Ralphs.

 Much of the center was destroyed in the 1992 Los Angeles riots.

 Today the center is anchored by a Ralphs supermarket, a CVS Pharmacy, a Living Spaces furniture store and a Planet Fitness gym.